OpenOrienteering/mapper-manual/pages/toolbars.md

 #### ![ ](../mapper-images/tool-clip.png) Clip area {#clip_area}
 This cuts away all objects except inside a given region, making a map excerpt.
 It can also be used to cut away only a selected subset of objects outside the region.
 To use it:

  - Draw the cutout shape (with any line or area symbol).
-The shape must be closed, ensure this by finishing the drawing by pressing the return key.
+The shape must be closed, ensure this by finishing the drawing by pressing the Return key.
  - Then select the cutout tool.
 The shape will be marked in red.
- - For making a cutout of the map, now press the return key.
+ - For making a cutout of the map, now press the Return key.
- - For cutting only some objects, select those objects before pressing return.
+ - For cutting only some objects, select those objects before pressing Return.

 #### ![ ](../mapper-images/tool-erase.png) Erase area {#erase_area}